Wang Rong (politician)

 Wang Rong (王荣 (王榮, Wáng Róng); born April 1958) is a Chinese politician who has served in prominent regional posts in Jiangsu and Guangdong provinces.
-He is currently serving as the Chairman of the Guangdong People's Political Consultative Conference, a mostly ceremonial political advisory body.
+He is currently serving as chairman of the Guangdong Provincial Committee of the Chinese People's Political Consultative Conference, a mostly ceremonial political advisory body.

 Wang spent much of his career in his native Jiangsu province.
 He has an academic background in the field of agriculture.
-He served successively as the Communist Party Secretary of the cities of Wuxi and Suzhou in Jiangsu, before being transferred in 2010 to serve as acting mayor, then Party Secretary of Shenzhen, a position he served in until 2015.
-Wang was an alternate member of the 17th and 18th Central Committees of the Chinese Communist Party (CCP).
+He served successively as the Chinese Communist Party Committee Secretary of the cities of Wuxi and Suzhou in Jiangsu, before being transferred in 2010 to serve as acting mayor, then Party Secretary of Shenzhen, a position he served in until 2015.
+Wang was an alternate of the 17th and 18th Central Committees of the Chinese Communist Party (CCP).

 Career

 Early life and academic career

 Born in 1958 in Binhai County, in northern Jiangsu province, Wang worked in a rural commune in the latter years of the Cultural Revolution.
 He joined the Chinese Communist Party in 1976, the year Mao died.
 He became part of the first batch of students to return to school after China's higher education system was dismantled as part of the Cultural Revolution.

 Wang spent much of his earlier career in academia.
 He enrolled in Nanjing Agricultural College and earned a degree in agriculture and economic management in 1982.
 He continued his studies for the next six years, earning a master's, then a doctorate in his field.
 By 1989, he became a lecturer at the university, and then an associate dean in the economics and trade school.
 He then became assistant to the school's president.
 In 1991 he earned the opportunity to study abroad at Tilburg University in the Netherlands.
 In 1992 he returned to China and served as the chief administrator for the university's president, before becoming Vice President of the University.